 One serving of walnuts provides 2 grams fiber, 4 grams protein, and more omega 3 fats than any other nut, with 2,500 mg per serving (2).

-In addition to walnuts, look for nuts and seeds that are made without oil (which you can find on the ingredient list), since the oils used to roast nuts are highly inflammatory.
+In addition to walnuts, look for nuts and seeds that are made without oil (the only ingredient should be the type of nut), since the oils used to roast nuts are highly inflammatory.

 Aldi Dried Fruit

 Dried fruit can be a wholesome snack, however most dried fruit is loaded with added sugars.
 Look for dried fruits that contain 0 grams of added sugar on the nutrition label.

 My go-to options for dried fruit from Aldi are the Southern Grove dried apricots and the Fresh Energy Date Coconut Rolls because they contain 0 grams of added sugar.